digipres/workbench/src/dataflows/cul.md

 """The carrier is connected or inserted into the appropriate drive of the workstation."""

 space

+derive leg@hub assessment@hub "Assess\nContent"@N
+"""The contents of the carrier is inspected in order to determine how to proceed.
+In the case of supplementary thesis material, the contents of the carrier is also compared with any relevant records on the <a href="https://www.repository.cam.ac.uk/">Apollo institutional repository</a> (run by the Open Research Systems team).""" space combine assessment@hub "Decide\nStrategy"@N [0,1]
+"""Depending on the outcome of the assessment, an appropriate transfer strategy is chosen.
+This may be a full disk image, or a logical copy of the contents of the carrier, or the content may not be copied at all if it is deemed to be a duplicate of content held elsewhere.
+For supplementary material, it may also make sense to notify Open Research Team and discuss whether the content should be added to the relevant Apollo record."""

-copy leg@hub content@adele "Extract\nContent & Logs"@W [0,1]
+copy leg@hub content@adele "Content\nExtraction"@W [0,1]
 """The device in the workstation makes a copy of the content, logging the process as it goes, along with the checksums of each file.
-This may be a physical disk image of a logical copy of the disk contents, depending on teh situation."""
+This may be a physical disk image of a logical copy of the disk contents, potentially via emulation, depending on the situation."""

 combine content@adele "Add data\nto SIP"
 """The extracted file contents and the log are written into the data and metadata folders of the SIP."""